 - Submitting an annual invoice to the SHRWD, (PO Box 584, Fertile, MN 56540) for reimbursement for payments made for beaver control in the natural waters of the SHRWD.
 The invoice should highlight the number of beaver the bounty represents.

-For purposes of this program, natural waters of the SHRWD include the main channel of the Sand Hill River and its natural, free-flowing tributaries including Township right of way.
+For purposes of this agreement, natural waters of the SHRWD include the main channel of the Sand Hill River and its natural, free-flowing tributaries including Township right of way.
 It does not include County ditches, Watershed ditches, or ditches constructed for drainage on private lands.
 The County and Watershed District take care of County and Watershed ditches respectively.

 Individual participants may cancel the agreement at any time by giving a 30-day notice to the Watershed District.
 The Watershed District reserves the right to terminate this program at any time by giving 30-day notices to all participants.The above program was agreed upon by the Board of Managers of the SHRWD at their April 12, 1994 Board meeting and subsequently revised at the April 2, 2002 board meeting.
 The final revision was made December 4, 2018 and the final revision was made April, 7, 2022.